As of September 1, 2011, distracted driving became a ticketable offence.

-Please know that a pet occupying the front seat, or on the lap of a driver could be charged with distracted driving if the driver appears to be too involved with his/her pet.
+Please know that allowing a pet to occupy the front seat, or be seated on the lap of a driver could result in the driver being charged with distracted driving if the driver appears to be too involved with his/her pet.
 A driver could also be charged for a pet occupying the front seat of a vehicle such that the pet interferes with the driver's access to the vehicle controls and the safe operation of the vehicle.
 [TSA 115.2 (i)] A driver could also be charged if a pet obstructs the driver's clear vision in any direction.
 [TSA 115.2(j)]

 The public should not call 911 to report distracted drivers unless there is a significant risk and the driver is displaying erratic behaviour.
 Members of the public can report a distracted driver to their local Community Station.
 The complainant must be able to identify the driver, vehicle and be willing to testify as a witness in court.